lucas-mior/brn2/cbase/c-guidelines.md

 baseline for its development.

 ### APIs and error handling
-User facing APIs must do explicit input validation and error handling and return error in case of invalid input.
+User-facing APIs must do explicit input validation and error handling and return an error in case of invalid input, except functions whose contract explicitly makes invalid input a programmer error, such as bool predicates described below.
 Internal functions must do error handling, but not input validation: they simply assert (with the assertions of `cbase/assertions.h`) that the input is within the conditions that they expect.

 ## Naming style